Regent College Student Association (RCSA)

 Published each Tuesday of the school week during Fall and Winter semesters, the Et Cetera is Regent College’s weekly student paper.
 It provides a window into College life and a space in which ideas can be generated, dialogue can be fostered, and community renewed.
 Submissions are welcome from students old and new.

-To help you put names to faces and faces to names, the RCSA publishes a printed student directory near the start of the Fall and Winter semesters.
-You can also access the online student directory here.
+To help you put names to faces and faces to names, the RCSA takes photos of students near the start of the Fall and Winter semesters.
+These are accessed in the the online student directory here.

 We recognize the need to celebrate together as a community.
 And so we make sure that during significant times of the year like Christmas we create a space in which the students of Regent, along with the other community members like staff and faculty—and of course their families—can join together in celebration.